hexdump0815/imagebuilder/doc/chromebooks/post-installation.md

 - Fixing firefox touch screen - the touch screen doesn't let me scroll

-- Install waydroid - i want to play use android apps
+- Install waydroid - i want to play and use android apps (to be done)

 - Setup splash screen - feel need for my boot screen to look nice